Rules of the Show:

 - Only artists accepted in the Jewelry category may exhibit or sell jewelry.
 Jewelry or, “wearable art,” is not accepted in any other category and may not be displayed or sold unless Artist has specifically been juried into the Jewelry category.

 - Artist is responsible for proper insurance and protection of work and set-up, and must provide proof of insurance in the form of a certificate of insurance naming Downtown Fort Worth Initiatives, Inc. as additional insured.
-A certificate of insurance must be on file prior to set-up.
+A certificate of insurance must be on file prior to set-up for the entire term, INCLUSIVE of set up days.
 DFWII will not be responsible for damage to work or set-up.
-For further information on where you might obtain insurance for this event, please see www.actinspro.com/.
+For further information on where you might obtain insurance for this event, please see https://www.actinsurance.com/

 - Only Event produced and distributed signs, cards or placards will be allowed to be hung or affixed to the outside of the booth unless specifically shown in the booth image provided in the Zapp application AND approved in advance by the Director or his representative.
 Unacceptable signage would include, but not be limited to, magazine and/or newspaper articles, banners of any type, ribbons or other documentation of past accolades and/or awards from this Event or other events.